AdobeDocs/experience-manager-65.en/help/sites-developing/we-retail-editable-templates.md

 1. In the design dialog of the layout container, you can

-    * Select an existing policy or create a new policy for the container
+    * Select an existing policy or create a policy for the container
     * Select which components are allowed in the container
     * Define the default components to be placed when an asset is dragged to the container